osisoft/AVEVA-Adapter-BACnet-Docs/V1.1/Health/Data Packet Tracing.md

 ## Enable packet tracing

 To enable tracing, set the adapter component log-level to Trace.
-See [Logging Configuration](xref:LoggingConfiguration)
+See [Logging Configuration](xref:LoggingConfiguration).

 ## Example log